Hände bedienen einen Taschenrechner und ein Smartphone vor einem Laptop.

 SWF Bridging Allowance

-Support during periods when no staff are on assignment.
+Support during periods when temporary workers are not on assignment.

 What is the bridging allowance?